charliesire/supplementary_code_transposition/readme.md

 - plot_summary.ipynb uses the functions of utils_plot_errors.ipynb to plot the different resutls.

 The repositories starting with "design_" are the results of the different methods, each one is associated with a different design $\mathbb{X}$.
 The repositories "measurement_points" and "surrogate_models" provides the designs and the the surrogate models built for each design, respectively. "design_1" presents the results of the core of the manuscript.

+The file "supplementary_material.pdf" provides a proof of the consistency of the estimators introduced in the manuscript.